 Brette's Answer: You can withdraw your petition for child support.
 Call the court and find out what their procedure is.
 If you don't appear at the court appearance your petition will likely be dismissed by the court.

 Jaimie's Question: If a grandmother has initiated a law suit against a daughter for child support in the state of TN and it has gone to trial, can the grandmother later decide to drop the case and relinquish her claim to the child support?
-Would the daughter then no longer be reliable for the payments?
+Would the daughter then no longer be liable for the payments?

 Mandee's Question: I am not working, but my mother is helping a lot and the father of my child does what he can to help.
 I do not want to file for child support, but the state is telling me in order for my daughter to get Medicaid, I must put her father on child support.
 I do not want to do.
 Is there any way I can avoid that while still getting her the medical help?